The Pool (magazine): Background and launch

 Laverne and Baker came up with the idea for The Pool in 2013 over coffee.
 Speaking to The Guardian, Laverne said: "..we started kicking around the idea of doing something small and bloggy, and it grew and grew.
 It raised £4m from investors.
 Laverne noted that its design should suit the lifestyles of its readers, going on to say: "Busy women — which is all women I know — do not have time to sit and watch a five-minute tutorial on how to use a flipping website."

 When talking to Newsweek in 2016, then co-founder Sam Baker discussed why they chose a curated approach:

 "The print publications that have been successful are the ones which put the reader first and are born out of a direct need—we employed that same technique.
 Neither of us were reading magazines anymore, nor were any of our friends.
 Editors went out of fashion.
 People wanted to choose for themselves—for example deciding which of the over 900 articles about Prince to read.
 Personally, I don't want to have to plough through 900 odd articles to find a good one.
 Of all the people we spoke to before the launch only one said, "Why would I need this?
 I read 35 blogs a week."
 Everyone else said, "I don't have the time or inclination to read 35 blogs a week."

 Baker spoke to the Media Leader in 2017, adding:

 "It got its own momentum right from the start so it’s been insane," she says.
 "We didn't do the classic digital thing of fling it out there, use your users as research in quite a disrespectful way like the tech industry behaves quite a lot.

 "We gave birth to an adolescent; we'd spent the best part of a year talking to users, women, broadly 25-50 about what they wanted, what their lives were like, how their lives were changing, how they felt about mobile and also crucially how they felt about the internet and content."

-The Pool (UK) was officially incorporated on 4 June 2014 and then formally launched on April 2015.
+The Pool (UK) was officially incorporated on 4 June 2014 and then formally launched in April 2015.